jorzel/hashnode/cl372tf9a04nbmqnv8z1m2fbk.md

 WHERE lower(person.name) LIKE lower(?)
 AND lower(account.status) LIKE lower(?)
 AND lower(company.name) LIKE lower(?)
 ```

-The query has properly joined tables, however in `SELECT` section there are only attributes associated to `person` table, so to retrieve column values from joined tables we need another query (or queries).
+The query has properly joined tables, however in the `SELECT` section there are only attributes associated to the `person` table, so to retrieve column values from joined tables we need another query (or queries).

 ## Eager loading
-We can change that behaviour by passing to `relationship` an expression: `lazy="joined"`.
+We can change that behavior by passing to `relationship` an expression: `lazy="joined"`.
 However, it seems reasonable to not load all connected tables every time we need only a `Person`'s columns.
-The better option is to do it on demand, when we are sure that columns corresponding to linked tables would be used.
-In SQLAlchemy we can do it using `joinedload` function that provide attributes from joined tables in `SELECT` results.
+The better option is to do it on demand when we are sure that columns corresponding to linked tables would be used.
+In SQLAlchemy we can do it using `joinedload` function that provides attributes from joined tables in `SELECT` results.

 ```python
 person = session.query(Person)